3 Problems that Made My VW GTI Ownership Experience a Challenge

 With a manual transmission, notoriously weak clutches are a problem for anyone looking to go beyond stock power in a GTI.
 However, even those that avoid the tuning shops experience issues with clutch slip.
 It seems that any additional load such as frequent uphill driving or stop and go traffic will cause the clutch to wear out quickly, and it’s not a cheap part to replace.

-Meanwhile, used GTI models with the DSG manage to avoid any clutch issues.
+That’s why I opted to go for a DSG automatic instead.
+Though, I quickly found out that this wasn’t necesarily an ideal alternative.
+Fortunately, used GTI models with the DSG manage to avoid any clutch issues.
 However, the mechatronic units can fail, costing thousands in repairs.
 And even if that finicky bit of tech holds up, the regular DSG service will cost anywhere from $600 to $800 every 40,000 miles.

 The EA888 engine itself is an excellent bit of kit.
 Capable of making big power with just a few bolt-ons and some ECU fiddling, the 2.0-liter turbocharged powerplant is approaching legendary status.
 Equally legendary is this car’s ability to eat water pumps for breakfast.